7.2 Administration and governance

 The Health Promotion Offices (Egészségfejlesztési Irodák) were opened in 2014 and operate under the governance of the National Centre for Public Health (Nemzeti Népegészségügyi Központ).
 Their responsibilities include providing individual lifestyle counselling and organising community programmes to help people lead healthy lifestyles, increase health awareness and promote physical activity to stay healthy.
 The offices have to harmonise the work of local organisations and programmes dealing with prevention and health development.

 Two thirds of these offices were opened in the disadvantaged regions of Hungary.
 In 2021, 113 offices were in operation.
 They are usually linked to the local hospitals or work independently.

 Various civil organisations and church institutions deal with issues that affect youth, such as

 - skills development,

-- representing the interests of children and young people
+- representation of the interests of children and young people,

 - health maintenance,

 - medical treatment and health rehabilitation,

 - drug prevention,